What Are Merchant Accounts And How Do They Work?

 A retail merchant account caters to small business owners that operate brick-and-mortar storefronts and require in-person payment processing capabilities.
 This type of merchant account can manage debit and credit transactions at a POS (point of sale) as well as card-not-present transactions.

-Because physical store locations may be required to process high sales volumes, retail accounts are capable of quick credit card processing.
-They integrate seamlessly with a variety of POS software and hardware components including card readers, cash registers, and barcode scanners.
+Retail merchant accounts are desirable because they qualify for lower interchange fees on card-present transactions due to the reduced fraud risk.
+They are capable of quick processing because they use dedicated EMV/NFC terminals.
+They integrate seamlessly with a variety of POS software and hardware components, including card readers, cash registers, and barcode scanners.
 Common retail merchant account holders include retail stores, supermarkets, restaurants, and beauty salons.

 Online merchant accounts